 The financial statements have been prepared on a going concern basis.
-The disclosures with respect to the Directors' assessment on the use of the going concern basis are provided on page 34 in the "Strategic Report - Risk Overview" section.
+The disclosures with respect to the Directors' assessment on the use of the going concern basis are provided in the "Strategic Report - Risk Overview" section.

 Non-consolidation of BGCF